Mimino666/python-xextract/README.rst

 Under the hood css selectors are translated into equivalent xpath selectors.

-The elements of children parsers of ``Prefix`` and ``Group`` parsers are always selected relative to the elements matched by the parent parser.
+For the children of the ``Prefix`` or ``Group`` parser note, that the elements are selected relative to the elements matched by the parent parser.
 For example:

 .. code-block:: python